hungnvbestarion/dm.shopping/CHATWIDGET_GUIDE.md

 The AI is configured with a specialized shopping assistant system prompt that:

-- Understands the store's product categories
+- Understands the store's product categories (Electronics, Clothing, Home, Sports, Books)
 - Provides product recommendations
 - Answers e-commerce related questions
 - Maintains a friendly tone